brendel-group/mission_db/docs/cli/README.md

 - `--id` remove tag by id
 - `--name` remove tag by name

-Either `--id` or `--name` must be given.
-If both are given the id will be used and the name is ignored. \
+`--id` and `--name` are mutually exclusive, so at least one is required but both are not allowed.

 Example
 ```bash